Philip Shaibu: Political career

-Philip Shaibu first ventured into politics in 2003 when he contested elections into the Edo State House of Assembly under the platform of the All Nigeria Peoples Party (ANPP) but lost..
+Shaibu first ventured into politics in 2003 when he contested elections into the Edo State House of Assembly under the platform of the All Nigeria Peoples Party (ANPP) but lost.

-Shaibu once again in 2007 contested and won the election to represent the good people of Etsako West Constituency under the platform of the Action Congress (AC) at the Edo State House of Assembly.
-While he was at Edo State House of Assembly, he was elected as the majority leader on 24 February 2010 after Rt.
+Shaibu once again in 2007 contested and won the election to represent the Etsako West Constituency under the platform of the Action Congress (AC) at the Edo State House of Assembly.
+While he was at the House of Assembly, he was elected as the majority leader on 24 February 2010 after Rt.
 Hon.
 Zakawanu Garuba was impeached as the Speaker of the Edo state House of Assembly.

-In 2015, after spending eight years at the Edo state House of Assembly, he contested and won the Etsako Federal constituency House of Representatives seat to beat his closest rival with a poll of 42,079 votes against Abbas Braimah of the Peoples Democratic party who polled 29,941 votes to clinch the representative seat.
+In 2015, after spending eight years at the Edo state House of Assembly, he contested and won the Etsako Federal constituency House of Representatives seat and beat his closest rival Abbas Braimah of the Peoples Democratic party with a poll of 42,079 votes against Braimah's 29,941 votes to clinch the representative seat.